uoa-compsci399-s2-2022/Team6/README.md

 ![image](https://github.com/uoa-compsci399-s2-2022/Team6-Degree-Planner/blob/master/ReadmeImage/6.png)

-Then the local password for the database is set in application-dev.yml(if your database password is not ‘123456’, set it to your real password in the .yml file)
+Then the local password for the database is set in application-dev.yml(if your local database password is not ‘123456’, set it to your real password in the .yml file)

 ![image](https://github.com/uoa-compsci399-s2-2022/Team6-Degree-Planner/blob/master/ReadmeImage/7.png)